Cyril-Muchiri/QualityAssurance-Handson_v1/README.md

 ## Execution

 1. Open Postman.
-2. Import the collection `BookingUpdateAPITests.postman_collection.json` located in the `tests` directory.
+2. Import the collection `BookingUpdateAPITests.postman_collection.json` located in the `root` directory.
 3. Set up all the environment variables in Postman.
 4. Run the collection.
 All test cases will be executed automatically.